-MEMBERS OF THE SAN FRANCISCO PSYCHOANALYTIC SOCIETY, MEMBERS OF THE PSYCHOANALYTIC STUDY GROUP OF LOS ANGELES, DISTINGUISHED GUESTS:
+MEMBERS OF THE SAN FRANCISCO PSYCHOANALYTIC SOCIETY, MEMBERS OF THE PSYCHOANALYTIC STUDY GROUP OF LOS ANGELES, DISTINGUISHED QUESTS:

-Reluctantly and with a heavy heart did I agree to address this Memorial meeting to honor our late friend, co-worker and teacher, Otto Fenichel.
+Reluctantly and with a heavy heart did I agree to address this Memorial Meeting to henor our late friend, co-worker and teacher, Otto Fenichel.
 He died so suddenly - the time that has elapsed is so short and the gap left in our science by his death is so huge and seems so impossible to fill that I feel at a loss to say anything that would give comfort to us or to the cause he left behind.
 Only our psychoanalytic knowledge that in mourning for a deceased friend we undergo a psychological process of identification encouraged me to talk tonight.

-I think it is necessary, especially for us -who study psychoanalysis, who practice psychoanalysis, who teach psychoanalysis, -- to undergo this process of identification not only emotionally, but also to remain intellectually and consciously aware of whom we are identifying with and why.
-As psychoanalysts, our duty is relentless intellectual honesty with ourselves in facing death -our own or that of a friend.
+I think it is necessary, especially for us -- who study psychoanalysis, who practice psychoanalysis, who teach psychoanalysis -- to undergo this process of identification not only emotionally, but also to remain intellectually and consciously aware of whom we are identifying with and why.
+As psychoanalysts, our duty is relentless intellectual honesty with ourselves in facing death -- our own or that of a friend.

-If we allow only our emotions to carry.us away, we are in danger of falling prey to natural unconscious ambivalences: of overdoing praising our friend from whom we must part -- but at the same time forgetting, repressing his scientific achievements because they

-This paper was read at a Memorial Meeting for Otto Fenichel at Lebanon Hall, Cedars of Lebanon Hospital, Los Angeles on March 8, 1946, at a joint meeting of the San Francisco Psychoanalytic Society and the Psychoanalytic Study Group of Los Angeles. indicate the heavy obligation to carry on and to continue where he left off.
-In an attempt to deny the limitation of our own lives, we might be only too willing to cencede immortality to the deceased, in order to share this by way of identification.
+If we allow only our emotions to carry us away, we are in danger of falling prey to natural unconscious ambivalences; of overdoing praising our friend from whom we must part - but at the same time forgetting, repressing his scientific achievements because they indicate the heavy obligation to carry on and to continue where he left off.
+In an attempt to deny the limitation of our own lives, we might be only too willing to concede immertality to the deceased, in order to share this by way of identification.
 For us as psychoanalysts it is not enough to preserve the significance of a leading teacher of our science only in our hearts - our intellect must remain conscious of who Otto Fenichel was and what he stood for.

 It is my impression that when Freud died some of his former followers in a dim emotional awareness of the mourning process of identification, developed defenses against this identification and felt impelled to deny that which they could not repress -- Freud's achievement -- by simultaneously proclaiming his personal immortality.
 The same danger arises again today.
-For with Fenichel's death, Freud has died once more.
-By this I do not mean to imply that Fenichel's work equals the work of Freud's genius.
+For with Fenichel's death, Freud has died ence more.
+By this, I do not mean to imply that Fenichel's work equals the work of Freud's genius.
 All of us who work in the field of psychoanalysis know that whatever we or our leading men have contributed to the progress of our science -- they were enabled to do this only because they had grown with a science which developed according to its immanent laws of growth, as fundamentally established by Freud.

-With Fenichel's death we lose Freud once more.

-By this I mean that we lost a man who as none other among our contemporaries was the truest follower of Freud, the best representative of his teachings, and his most ardent champion in fighting opposition based on ignorance or scientific opportunism.
+With Fenichel we lose Freud ence more.
+By this I mean that we lose a man who as none other among our contemporaries was the truest follower of Freud, the best representative of his teachings, and his most ardent champion in fighting opposition based on ignorance or scientific opportunism.